 If you’ve ever attempted racial equity work in schools, you have seen how white fragility can torpedo the whole plan.
-Clearly, there consequences.
-Luckily, there are antidotes.
+Clearly, there are consequences.
+Luckily, there are also antidotes.
 How can culturally responsive leadership help?

 2 Examples of White Fragility in Schools

 I was in school previously, where teachers sent high numbers of black students to the office.
 African American students had higher suspensions and lower academic outcomes.
 Hmmm, I wonder what might be going on.
 I suggested that we needed to improve relationships, de-escalate conflicts, and be more culturally relevant.
 The response was “Staff weren’t ready.”
 “We had other priorities.”
 But truthfully, white leadership was being quite fragile.
 Alas, we missed the opportunity, black students continued to be referred out of the class and we remained safely looking at the surface (discipline data) of the iceberg (white supremacy).

 This second example comes from Carla Llewelyn-Vazquez, Principal of Mission Early Education Center in San Francisco.
 A few years ago, I had the fortune of leading the Racial Equity Movement professional learning series for SFUSD schools and teams.
 As our team reflected, we added a racial affinity group meeting to the final session.
 The response was really interesting.
 The POC were into it.
 When reading the feedback, the White affinity group had reservations and some expressed downright hostility at being divided.
 A few white participants expressed discomfort by saying “they felt ‘we’ needed to do this work together.”
 And others felt uncomfortable at being separated to talk about race and Whiteness.
 Really?
 There are times “we” need to do racial equity work together and white people have their own work to do.
 Check out Carla’s school here.

 10 Negative Impacts of White Fragility in Schools